AresMUSH/aresmush/plugins/fs3combat/help/en/combat_all.md

 `combat/hero` - Spends a luck point to un-KO yourself.

 See [Luck Points](/wiki/luck_points) for more options.

-### Bonus Dice

-`combat/luck <attack, defense or initiative>` - Spend a luck point to get +3 bonus dice this turn.

-> **Tip:** Spending luck on attack affects special attacks like explosions or suppression.
-It also conveys a bonus to damage.

-### Avoiding Knockout
-`combat/hero` - Spends a luck point to un-KO yourself.
-This doesn't erase the damage, it just lets you soldier on in spite of it.

 ## Damage
 `damage` - Views your damage.